cer-hunter/Racing_EvoComp/_note.md

     - entry angle: angle with respect to the direction of the straight before the corner
         - 0 means perfectly aligned with the straight (should be the initial condition)
     - exit angle: angle with respect to the direction of the straight after the corner

+Further Changes by Hunter:
+- updated Action Wrapper to better reflect action space
+- updated primitive set
+- confused about the observations... is each pixel an observation?